simon-void/dartingflame/README.md

 DartingFlame
 ============

-A basic Bomberman clone web app writen in Dart.
+A basic Bomberman clone web app written in Dart.

-You can play it in local co-op [here](http://simonvoid.ownit.nu/dartingflame/web/dartingflame.html).
+You can play it in local co-op [here](https://simon-void.github.io/dartingflame/).